BangkokBlock/blockchain-developer-bootcamp-final-project/README.md

 (4)Now in metamask click “account details” then “export private key”… copy the key and paste it into the **p-key.txt** file

-(5)In a second terminal…MAKE SURE YOU ARE IN PROJECT ROOT DIRECTORY FOLDER and run…. *npx hardhat run scripts/deploy.js --network localhost*  This will return both contract addresses.
+(5)In a second terminal…MAKE SURE YOU ARE IN PROJECT ROOT DIRECTORY FOLDER and run…. ***npx hardhat run scripts/deploy.js --network localhost***  This will return both contract addresses.

 (6)Go to **config.js** file and put those contract addresses that have been generated in quotes as they need to be strings.
 If the addresses were not automatically generated copy them in from the terminal into the file with quotes like this..

 *export const nftmarketaddress = '0x5FbDB2315678afecb367f032d93F642f64180aa3'
 export const nftaddress = '0xe7f1725E7734CE288F8367e1Bb143E90bb3F0512'*

-(7)Run *npx hardhat test* This should return 1 passing test however if you look at sample-test.js in the test folder you will see there are many passing subtests within this one passing test.
+(7)Run ***npx hardhat test*** This should return 1 passing test however if you look at sample-test.js in the test folder you will see there are many passing subtests within this one passing test.

-(8)In the same terminal (second terminal)… *npm run dev* then copy and paste the provided webpage (http://localhost:3000/)into your webrowser.
+(8)In the same terminal (second terminal)… ***npm run dev*** then copy and paste the provided webpage (http://localhost:3000/) into your webrowser.
 Please use Chrome.

 ## HOW TO MINT, BUY, & SELL TOKENS